apache/tooling-trusted-release/atr/docs/code-conventions.md

 ### Do not use lint or type checker ignore statements

-You must not use `# noqa`, `# type: ignore`, or equivalents, even to ignore specific errors.
+You must not use `# noqa`, `# type: ignore`, or equivalents such as `cast`, even to ignore specific errors.
 The single exception to this is when there is a bug in the linter or type checker.

 File level lint ignores can be added to the project's `pyproject.toml`, but they must be used sparingly.